proycon/babelente/README.rst

 Note that this method does currently not do any translation of entities yet (I'm open to feature request if you want this).

-If you start from plain text but produce FoLiA output, then first use for instance `ucto
+If you start from plain text but want to produce FoLiA output, then first use for instance `ucto
 <https://github.com/LanguageMachines/ucto>`_ to tokenise your document and convert it to FoLiA, prior to passing it to
 BabelEnte.